dapr/proposals/0010-R-components-healthcheck.md

         ]
 }
 ```
+#### Case 5
-**Case 5:** When SOME components in system implement Ping and whatever Compoenents implement Ping are Healthy: Here we report only those components for which Ping is not implemented.
+    When SOME components in system implement Ping and whatever Compoenents implement Ping are Healthy: Here we report only those components for which Ping is not implemented.

 HTTP Response code: 200 OK
 GRPC Response code (if implemented): 0 OK